ShubhamRRana/WaterTankerAppv1/README.md

 This MVP includes:
 - ✅ All three user roles in single mobile app
-- ✅ Phone + password authentication with multi-role support
+- ✅ Email + password authentication with multi-role support (migrated from phone + password)
 - ✅ Scheduled bookings with date/time picker
 - ✅ Cash on delivery payment
 - ✅ Saved addresses for customers